 More information is available on program websites and from department advisors.
 Consider your strengths, interests and desired program/ career goals.

-- Use the Timetable Planner to create a sample schedule.
+- Use the Timetable Builder to create a sample schedule.

 - You can add these to your ACORN enrolment cart, where they will remain saved.
 Please note that saving courses to your enrolment cart does not add you to the course - you'll have to log back in to ACORN when your start time begins and click "enrol" for each one.

 - You are responsible for checking prerequisites, corequisites and exclusions, which are listed in the Academic Calendar for each course, before enrolling in courses.

 - If a course has an enrolment control, read the instructions carefully to understand whether you are eligible to add a course right away.

 - If you have questions about your courses, and how to plan your upcoming session(s), please visit the Office of the Registrar.

 Depending on the number of transfer credits that you have been awarded, you may be selecting courses as a first year, second year, or third year student.